Sxamoecode/CS50/README.md

 *Welcome Note*
-Started Data Scienc With Python With edx
+Started Data Science With Python With edx